Patient's Query

 Hi doctor,

-I have a whitish spot on the lateral side of the tongue for the past six days.
+I have had a whitish spot on the lateral side of the tongue for the past six days.
 I have attached my photo.
-It does not come off during brushing but I have pain in it while brushing.
-I do not have pain while eating but my tongue seems to be sore.
+It does not come off during brushing, but I have pain in it while brushing.
+I do not have pain while eating, but my tongue seems to be sore.
 My lymph nodes are normal.
 I am worried.
-I want to know whether it is a precancerous lesion or tongue injury?
 I have stopped drinking for the past few years.
-Can a picture give you a clue about the condition?
+I want to know whether:

 Hi,